Quickstart¶

 in space, a POLYGON

-in the shape of New York,
+in the shape of New York, and so on.

 import geoplot as gplt